memanj/nanodeg-p1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 Below are some of the issues with this logic:
-1) Co-ordinates for the polygon are fixed, in real time the lanes are changing dynamically every moment
+1) Co-ordinates for the polygon are fixed, in real time the lanes are changing dynamically every moment.
-2) Lanes cannot always be straight lines
+2) Lanes cannot always be straight lines.
-3) In the example videos there are no vehicles in the lane considered, which very unlikely
+3) In the example videos there are no vehicles in the lane considered, which is very unlikely.
+4) Lane changes are not considered.

 ### 3. Suggest possible improvements to your pipeline

-Below are some of the improvements I think of in the pipeline
+Below are some of the improvements I think of in the pipeline.
-1) Parameters for Hough lines can be adapted dynamically using some sort of feeback loop
+1) Parameters for Hough lines can be adapted dynamically using some sort of feeback loop.
 2) One of the bug I found was the lane detection doesn't work for the entire duration of the video.
 Still working on fixing this issue.
 ![alt text][image4]